Can’t function without caffeine in your system? Join the league.

-Let’s demystify the main stimulant found in coffee, mocha’s and lattes.
-Let’s delve deep into a tall frothy mug of cappuccino and understand how caffeine can be good for our health
+Let’s delve deep into a tall frothy mug of cappuccino and understand how caffeine can be good for our skin, hair and health.
+Excited?

 What is Caffeine?

 - It is proven that a cup of hot coffee can help uplift your senses and refresh you.
 This quality of coffee can be attributed to the presence of caffeine, which is a central nervous stimulant.

 - Caffeine is basically a bitter white crystalline alkaloid.
 It is a stimulant drug that is found in varying amounts in the seeds, leaves and fruits of some plants.

 - Caffeine is most commonly consumed in the form of tea, coffee, soft drinks and energy drinks.

 - It is widely consumed in the form of infusions extracted from seeds of the coffee plant and leaves of the tea bush.

 - Other sources include edibles containing products derived from the kola nut.